avram-kjiprovski/Chat-App/README.md

 ## Additional information

-There is a .env file which isn't pushed on github which includes information for the following variables:
+At root directory there is a .env file which isn't pushed on github which includes information for the following variables:
 - MONGO_URI
 - PORT (i.e '8000')
 - LOG_LEVEL